 Developer: 11 bit studios

 A more recent release from the developers of This War of Mine, Frostpunk is also a post-apocalyptic survival strategy game, albeit with a different setting and on a larger scale than the previous game.
-As the title may suggest, it places the player in the midst of a mini ice age that came about as a result of a massive volcanic eruption.
+As the title may suggest, it places the player amid a mini ice age that came about as a result of a massive volcanic eruption.

 In any case, Frostpunk features beautiful graphics, striking art, and engaging gameplay, plus it has been received well by fans and critics alike, so it’s another post-apocalyptic game that you should definitely try out if this is your genre.

 And those would be our picks for the best post-apocalyptic games released so far!
-Naturally, there are even more games out there, so if you feel that we’ve overlooked a title that you feel is worth mentioning, feel free to let us know in the comments and we’ll see about adding it to the list in the future!
+Naturally, there are even more games out there, so if you think that we’ve overlooked a title that is worth mentioning, feel free to let us know in the comments and we’ll see about adding it to the list in the future!